naturalisticbrain/research-journal/research-journal/_build/html/_sources/research/budapest.md

 ## Project Updates

-**This project has been submitted to SfN 2023 and will be presented as a poster in November 2023, Washington DC, USA.**
+**This project has been presented as a poster in November 2023, Washington DC, USA.**

+### 11/17/2023 - 12/01/2023
+- pause until Jan 18th, 2024

 ### 10/23/2023 - 10/27/2023
 - no meeting
 - I found out & fixed a half-year old bug!!
-I was hyperexcited for a while when I realized what this this mistake has manfested me.
+I was hyperexcited for a while when I realized what this this mistake was manifest to me.
 The language brain.
 There are for sure something worth digging!
 - need to fix the plot and get HMM results during the weekend.

 ### 10/16/2023 - 10/20/2023